 Got knitting UFOs (UnFinished Objects) tucked away in your home?
-Here’s a chance to bring them to light and clear them out!
+Here’s what to do with unfinished knitting: bring them to light and clear them out!

 They’re in closets, tucked into bags and boxes, stuffed behind sofas and under beds, maybe even thrown into attics.
 What are they?
 They’re UFOs!
 Not unidentifying flying objects, but rather UnFinished Objects.